 As the amount of information owned by organizations took off (and continues to do so) and grew exponentially, those businesses often found themselves trapped with data insights that increased only linearly, unable to leverage the massive amounts of information at their disposal.
 Organizations are increasingly looking to the cloud for data management infrastructure due to the likeability, scalability, and flexibility that data management in the cloud allows.

-The next step is making the best use of the massive amount of data generated by organizations.
+The next step is making the best use of the massive amount of data organizations generate.
 And this is where artificial intelligence (AI) and machine learning (ML) tools come into the picture.
 However, organizations need more than just access to insights from these models; they need these insights fast.

-Accelerated modeling is critical for the move into Enterprise AI, and it’s a function of scale — using more data for more data projects, at a faster rate, with the purpose of automating everything.
-While having a cloud-based infrastructure is undoubtedly a critical part of achieving all this, there is also a need to implement in combination ML models operationalized by self-service analytics programs.
+Accelerated modeling is critical for moving into Enterprise AI, and it’s a function of scale — using more data for more data projects faster to automate everything.
+While a cloud-based infrastructure is undoubtedly a critical part of achieving all this, there is also a need to implement ML models operationalized by self-service analytics programs in combination.
 Another factor is that hiring exponentially more data scientists, who are not only expensive but extremely difficult to find and hire, is a big challenge for most companies.
-As a result, many organizations are shifting toward developing more and more citizen data scientists to support rapidly accelerated data efforts and a growing number of ML projects in production, fueled by the cloud.
+As a result, many organizations are shifting toward developing more and more citizen data scientists to support rapidly accelerated data efforts and a growing number of ML projects in production fueled by the cloud.